maxim/sidekiq-sigint-sigkill-bug/README.md

 ### Prerequisites

 1. I'm on Ruby 2.6.6, but it probably doesn't matter much.
+2. Clone this repo and go to its root.
-2. `gem install puma sidekiq-pro`
+3. `gem install puma sidekiq-pro`
-3. Make sure you have empty Redis running on localhost:6379 (You can run `docker-compose up` if you have Docker.)
+4. Make sure you have empty Redis running on localhost:6379 (You can run `docker-compose up` if you have Docker.)

 ### Reproducing